 Please examine the student's work as it pertains to their rotation experience with you (thus far).
 Considering overall performance and assignments to date (or during the FULL rotation), evaluate the student within PharmAcademic in the listed competency areas using the criteria below.
 Please be as honest with the student as possible; if (s)he needs to improve in an area, it is up to you as their preceptor to point this out to him/her so that they may work to improve during the remainder of the rotation and to provide guidance to future preceptors regarding areas of improvement that the student may need to focus on.
-All competencies are weighted equally.
 If a competency area is not applicable to your rotation type, please mark "Not Applicable" if provided.
 Some competencies are required.
-The grade will be calculated by LECOM from the assessment of competencies that remain (thus each will be weighted more heavily).
 If you have any questions regarding the evaluation, please contact the Director of Experiential Education.

-D = C = AA = E = Deficient Competent Above Average Excellent Student is not able to meet expectations despite guidance and/or multiple redirection attempts on part of preceptor.
+D = Deficient C = Competent E = Excellent Student is not able to meet expectations despite guidance and/or multiple redirection attempts on part of preceptor.
 Student is able to meet expectations with guidance from the preceptor in most cases but some refinement may be needed.
 Completes assignments/follows directions.
-Student is able to meet expectations with minimal preceptor guidance.
-Completes assignments and follows directions.
 Student consistently and independently fulfills and sometimes exceeds expectations compared to other students you have precepted.
 Student seems indifferent to preceptor counseling.
 Student is open to feedback and some improvement is observed.
-Student is open to feedback and a true effort to improve is evident.
-Student solicits feedback Avoids problems.
-More reactive than proactive.
-May not be consistently proactive, but adapts and delivers efficiently.
-Consistently proactive in approach to problems, learning, and communication.
-Assignment quality is poor or incomplete .
+More reactive than Student solicits feedback Avoids problems. proactive.
+Consistently proactive in approach to problems, learning, and Assignment quality is poor or incomplete .
 Significant revision is still needed.
-Assignments are of adequate quality; may have required moderate corrections but overall outcome is sufficient.
-Assignments are of very good quality; corrections are made accurately and improve the assignment.
-Assignments are of high overall quality , requiring minimal correction to complete
+Assignments are of adequate quality; may have required moderate corrections but overall outcome is sufficient. communication.
+Assignments are of high overall quality, requiring minimal correction to complete